Diflucan Side Effects

 muscle pain or cramps

-muscle spasm or jerking of all extremities
+muscle spasm or jerking of the arms and legs

 numbness or tingling in the hands, feet, or lips